 This is Etumbe.
 She was orphaned by the illegal bushmeat trade.
 Unlike most bonobo orphans, Etumbe was sold to a biomedical laboratory instead of a pet dealer.
 She was sentenced to live in a cage for the rest of her life.

-But Etumbe escaped that fate because Claudine André, founder of Friends of Bonobos and Les Amis des Bonobos du Congo (ABC), worked for years to free her.
-When Etumbe finally arrived at Lola, she delighted in simple pleasures -- climbing a tree for an afternoon nap or cracking open palm nuts in the sun.
+But Etumbe escaped that fate because our founder, Claudine André, worked for years to free her.
+When Etumbe finally arrived at Lola ya Bonobo Sanctuary, she delighted in simple pleasures -- climbing a tree for an afternoon nap or cracking open palm nuts in the sun.
 Most of all, she was happy to be with other bonobos, and, eventually, to cradle her own baby in her arms.

 Gentle and loving, Etumbe became a leader in her group.
-Then, after years of planning, in 2009 Etumbe became the matriarch of the first group of bonobos ABC -- or anyone -- had ever returned to the wild.
+Then, after years of planning, in 2009 Etumbe became the matriarch of the first group of bonobos to ever be returned to the wild.

 Land of the Bonobos

 Ekolo ya Bonobo means "Land of the Bonobos' in Lingala, the predominant language of the DR Congo.